yannguillemaud/ChatOS/README.md

 #### Client request
 A client can send a message to all of connected clients on the server with the following format:
 - OPCode : 4 (byte)
-- Number of bytes encoding the message (long)
+- Number of bytes encoding the message (int)
 - Encoded message

 #### Server Response
 No server response for this request